 About Yes I Do project

-Rutgers, Plan, Amref Flying Doctors, CHOICE for Youth and Sexuality and KIT Royal Tropical Institute work together in the Yes I Do Alliance to tackle female genital circumcision, child marriages, and teenage pregnancies.
+Rutgers, Plan, Amref Flying Doctors, CHOICE for Youth and Sexuality and KIT Royal Tropical Institute work together in the Yes I Do Alliance to tackle female genital mutilation, child marriages, and teenage pregnancies.
 This is funded by the Ministry of Foreign Affairs and implemented in Ethiopia, Kenya, Malawi, Zambia, Mozambique, Pakistan and Indonesia over 2016-2020.

 KIT Royal Tropical Institute is the knowledge partner for this alliance.
 KIT is using mixed methods to support the consortium with base, mid and end line along with operational research.
 KIT is also coordinating the monitoring and evaluation component of the programmes.
 The activities are on-going across the 5 years of the programme.